Andrettin/Wyrmsun/readme.txt

 - Added new Gnashorn and Yale backgrounds (used for Wyrmsun with permission).

 * Modding
-- Added the possibility of making units have a bonus against buildings or a bonus against giants.
+- Added the possibility of making units have a damage bonus against buildings, against giants (with a corresponding "Giant" tag to be used by units) or against air units.
 - Added resistances against hack, pierce and blunt damage.
 - Added new types of damage with their respective resistances: fire, cold, arcane, lightning, air, earth and water.